litmining/labelbuddy-annotations/_sources/projects/cluster_inference.md

             <div class="annotation">
                 <div class="context">
                     …f and other descriptiveness   vs   performance of the experimental component of the VV-SORP-T).
 Results concerning individual differences are reported in  and  , and  and  .
-We report within Tables<mark class="annotated-text"> </mark>clusters of size   k    ≥ 67 voxels (approximating the volume of the smoothing kernel) with uncorrected voxel-wise   P    < 0.005 as a criterion selected so as to balance risk against type-I and type-…
+We report within Tables<mark class="annotated-text"> </mark>clusters of size   k    ≥ 67 voxels (approximating the volume of the smoothing kernel) with uncorrected voxel-wise   P    &lt; 0.005 as a criterion selected so as to balance risk against type-I and type-…
                 </div>
                 <div class="annotation-footer">
                     <div class="pcmid"><a target="_blank"